hoskin/promptpig/README.md

 console.log(people[4].name); // safely typed
 ```

-> For object or array schemas, TSPrompt extracts and parses content from the first JSON or YAML code block in the LLM's response.
+> For object or array schemas, PromptPig extracts and parses content from the first JSON or YAML code block in the LLM's response.
 No need to worry about "Okay!
 Here you go:" type preamble.

 ### 4. Stream Results